-Priyamani Calls Her Bikini Scene in ‘Drona’ an Experiment
+Priyamani calls her bikini scene in ‘Drona’ an experiment

 However, in Drona, she appeared in a bikini for a swimming pool sequence, which created a major buzz at the time.
 The look shocked many fans because it was very different from the roles she had been doing.
 Images from the scene quickly went viral and continue to resurface on social media even today.

 Priyamani explained that the bikini appearance was actually the director’s idea.
-According to her, the filmmaker wanted to present the sequence in a style similar to the glamorous look of Kareena Kapoor in the Bollywood film Tashan.

-She said that as an actor she wanted to experiment with different types of roles and looks instead of repeating the same image.
-Priyamani also pointed out that in real life many people wear swimsuits or bikinis at beaches and swimming pools, especially abroad, so she did not see it as something unusual for a poolside scene in a movie.“At that time I agreed to do it without thinking too much.
-I felt it was part of experimenting as an actor,” she reportedly said.

-However, the actress admitted that if she were offered a similar scene today, she might think about it more carefully, as her perspective has evolved over the years.
+According to her, the fil